thenativeweb/get-next-version/README.md

 # get-next-version

-get-next-version gets the next version for your repository according to SemVer (semantic versioning) based on conventional commits.
+get-next-version gets the next version for your repository according to semantic versioning based on conventional commits.

 ## Installation